ichortower/Nightshade/docs/README.md

 * **Intensity** \
     Controls how strong the blur effect is, at maximum.
 After leaving the field, the blur gradually intensifies until it reaches this maximum.
+* **Save** \
+    This button saves the current settings to your config.json, including the slider positions on all four color profiles.
+Whichever profile tab is currently selected will be set as the active profile.
+Leaving the menu without having used this button will revert everything to its prior state.

+    Even if you save, your screen may still change when you leave the menu;
+    if Colorize By Season is on, the active profile index is not used in favor of the current active season.
+If you are viewing a profile from another season when you exit, the mod will immediately switch to the one matching the season.

 ## Depth of Field

+The depth of field shader is not too sophisticated, but here's how it works.

+The blur effect is a two-pass gaussian blur, which is identical to a one-pass version but more performant.
+Since it is running in-game, it is able to use the player's position to determine where on screen should be blurred.
+This means that if you move to the top or bottom of the screen, that portion will come into focus as you get closer (but the other end of the screen will not become more blurred).

+The blur intensity increases gradually once the Field threshold is crossed.
+The growth is quadratic, so the very low blur amounts right at the threshold may not be noticeable and may cause the field to appear wider than expected.
+After reaching the maximum allowed Intensity, the blur will stop getting stronger and will persist until reaching the edge of the screen.

+The blur applies only to the world layer, and not to the UI.
+Unfortunately, a few pieces of UI are rendered by the game on the world layer, so the shader blurs them (see Known Issues).
+I hope to address that in a future update.

 ## Compatibility